 Solar is good for our environment because:

-- Low-lying plant growth beneath solar sites fosters pollinators and soil regeneration — helping to protect our farmland and food supply
+- Supporting native plant growth at our solar sites will also help preserve soil conditions, foster pollinators and encourage habitat diversity – helping to protect our farmland and food supply.